• Skip to primary navigation

 • Tex-Mex Soup -- instead of tortellini add beans, corn, cumin, and top with crushed tortilla chips.

-• Italian Soup -- instead of tortellini add cannellini beans, switch the petite tomatoes with green chiles for Italian seasoned petite tomatoes and keep the salsa, it's good!
+• Italian Soup – Instead of using tortellini, try adding cannellini beans.
+Swap out the petite tomatoes for green chiles, but keep the salsa.
+It’s delicious!
 You could add zucchini to it and orecchiette.

 • Vegetarian Soup -- omit the chicken and tortellini and add beans, tofu, vegetables you like.